vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 31 / Composition and Spread of the Skandapurāṇa 605

 positioṇThe Pāśupata network was called in to assemble information about places sacred to the Māheśvara community.
 Sometimes this resulted in new collaborators entering the group, bringing in local knowledge couched in Māhā tmya-style texts, sometimes the editor himself used the information to compose the story.
 Rarely were ready-made texts taken from existing literature.
-The S¯uta guaranteed the unity of literary style and the quality of the Sanskrit, but this could not prevent minor differences remaining.
+The Sūta guaranteed the unity of literary style and the quality of the Sanskrit, but this could not prevent minor differences remaining.
 He also took great care that the arrangement of stories, the complex narrative structure of the text, remained consistent and logical.
 However, soon it appeared that the original blueprint could not be implemented except in broad outline; the myths and stories composed had too powerful a dynamic of their own to link up with each other perfectly.
-Here the genius of the S¯uta was most needed and he did a brilliant job.
+Here the genius of the Sūta was most needed and he did a brilliant job.
 6

 The Pāśupata network was strongest along the east-west axis, Vārāṇasī– Kanyakubja–Kuruks.etra.
 It had been decided to begin in the west, since it was one of the underlying aims of the work to cover, or rather to recover the entire landscape of northern India, transforming it into sacred space, a landscape on which the deeds of the Great God and his entourage had bestowed holiness at the beginning of time.
 The work was well under way—the myths relating to Kuruks.etra and the Sarasvatī, Sthāneśvara, Bhadreśvara and Kanakhala, and Vārāṇasī itself had been composed, and the Vindhyavāsinī Cycle was drafted— when political reality threatened to disrupt the literary activity.
 A joint attack from the east and the southwest brought to an end the rule of the Maukharis, just when Grahavarman had succeeded his father Avantivarman, while that of its allies in Thanesar was shaking on its foundations.
 For a while Benares came under the control of the easterners, the Gauḍas.